 Color-vegetables and fruit

-Colorful fruits and veggies are packed with essential vitamins, minerals and antioxidants that aid recovery and boost immune function.
-Fruits and starchy vegetables are good carbohydrate sources.
+Colorful fruits and veggies are packed with essential vitamins, minerals and antioxidants that aid recovery, have anti inflammatory benefits and boost immune function.
+Fruits and starchy vegetables are also good carbohydrate sources.

 Performance plate visual guide to athlete meals